Study sets, textbooks, questions

 b.
 "Avoid foods that cause pain after you eat them."

 c.
-"High-protein foods are least likely to cause you pain."
+"High-protein foods are least likely to cause pain."

 d.
 "You should avoid eating any raw fruits and vegetables."

-The best information is that each individual should choose foods that are not associated with postprandial discomfort.
-Raw fruits and vegetables may irritate the gastric mucosa, but chewing well seems to decrease this problem and some patients may tolerate these foods well.
+The best information is that each person should choose foods that are not associated with postprandial discomfort.
+Raw fruits and vegetables may irritate the gastric mucosa but chewing well seems to decrease this problem and some patients may tolerate these foods well.
 High-protein foods help neutralize acid, but they also stimulate hydrochloric (HCl) acid secretion and may increase discomfort for some patients.
-Bland diets may be recommended during an acute exacerbation of PUD, but there is little scientific evidence to support their use.
+Bland diets may be recommended during an acute exacerbation of PUD, but there is little evidence to support their use.

 a.
 Refer the patient for hospice services.